domainaware/parsedmarc/README.rst

 ``parsedmarc`` is a Python module and CLI utility for parsing DMARC reports.
-When used with Elasticsearch and Kibana (or Splunk), it works as a self-hosted open source alternative to commercial DMARC report processing services such as Agari, Dmarcian, OnDMARC, ProofPoint Email Fraud Defense.
+When used with Elasticsearch and Kibana (or Splunk), it works as a self-hosted open source alternative to commercial DMARC report processing services such as Agari Domain Defense, Dmarcian, OnDMARC, ProofPoint Email Fraud Defense, and Valimail.

 Features
 ========